 Students who have received transfer credit that substitutes for English F211X or F213X with a grade of C or better and who meet the ACT or SAT test score requirement may also receive credit for English F111X.

 To receive this credit, students must submit the Application for English F111X Credit form to the Office of Admissions and the Registrar.
 The form is available at the Office of Admissions and the Registrar or the UAF English Department.

 - Alaska Native Language

 After completing a course in which the student was placed (above 101) and earning a B grade or higher, the student may ask to receive credit for the two immediately preceding prerequisite courses, if any.
 However, credit cannot be awarded for such courses if university credit has already been granted.
 Credit will not be awarded for special topics courses, individual study courses, literature or culture courses, conversation courses, or any course taught in English.

 Credentials for admitted degree students who are currently enrolled are reviewed by faculty from participating departments who determine if this process is appropriate and make recommendations for awarding prior learning credit.
 Review is based on equivalency to courses listed in this catalog.
 Credit received for prior learning does not affect your GPA and is not considered residence credit.
 The university will award transfer credit for specified national and state authorizations, certificates, credentials and/or examinations (see Transferring Credits) that do not need credit for prior learning review.
-For further information or assistance, contact the Academic Advising Center, 509 Gruening Building, 907-474-6396 or email@example.com.
-To access the credit for prior learning student handbook online, go to www.uaf.edu/advising/cpl/.
+For further information or assistance, contact the Academic Advising Center, 510 Gruening Building, 907-474-6396 or firstname.lastname@example.org.
+The credit for prior learning student handbook is available at www.uaf.edu/advising/cpl/.

-Students with appropriate background experience may address two components of the UAF Core Curriculum via competency testing.
+Students with appropriate background experience may complete certain components of the UAF core curriculum via competency testing.
 Credit by exam is not available.

 - Library Competency Exam